 On Christmas Day, the POW watched American fighters and bombers attack Clark Field.
 Again, they heard the bombs exploding the fire from the anti-aircraft guns.
 The next day they heard a rumor that all the POWs at Bilibid had been sent to Japan.
 Two days later, on December 28, the POWs were awakened by the sound of Japanese tanks and trucks passing the camp.
 Someone was able to see that the Japanese soldiers were dressed as Filipino civilians.

-On the morning of January 7, 1945, the Japanese abandoned the camp and told them they were no longer prisoners of war.
+Medical records show that Jack was admitted to the hospital on January 7th with food poisoning and assigned to Ward 34.
+That morning, the Japanese abandoned the camp and told the POWs that they were no longer prisoners of war.
 Before they left, the camp commander told them that if they stayed in the camp they would be safe but if they went beyond the fence they would be shot.
 The POWs wondered if the Japanese were going to return to kill them.
 During this time, the prisoners raided the camp warehouse for food and clothing.
-Dale had his first new clothes in years.
-Three days later, the Japanese posted guards at the camp who were soldiers who had been crippled in battle.
+They also took any medicine they found and gave it to the sick.

+Retreating Japanese soldiers spent the night in the camp but did not bother the POWs.
+Ironically, they asked the POWs for food.
 The POWs on January 9, heard shelling from American guns in the distance.
 Many wondered when the troops and tanks would reach them.
-The next day, Japanese troops returned to the camp and posted guards.
+The next day, Japanese troops returned to the camp and posted guards who had been wounded in combat.
 They also returned the POWs to the hospital area of the camp.
-Most of the guards were troops who had been wounded in combat.
+Jack was discharged from the hospital on the 19th.

 Recalling the raid, he said that he and the other POWs hit the floor and covered their heads.
 How long he covered his head he did not know.
 When he heard a voice shouting “Head for the main gate!” he did what he was told.
 There was some confusion while doing this since there was the main gate and a front gate.
 When Jack arrived at the correct gate, he saw a sergeant, with the Rangers, slit the throats of eleven Japanese guards who had surrendered.